MegaBitmap/NPSL/README.md

 7. Apply the changes, then restart back into windows.

 8. Navigate to `This PC` and an empty drive labeled PS2 should show up.
+If it does not show up try restarting windows.
 Please note the drive letter for step 13.

 9. In the drive create a folder named `DVD` and copy all game ISOs into it.